AbdQaiyum/Spam-Email-Filtering/README.md

 - Able to load its state during testing and subsequently improve after each training

 Version 1.1
-- ABle to upload datasets into train-mails & test-mails (Ham or Spam) through UI.
+- ABle to upload datasets into train-mails & test-mails folder (and choose wether it is Ham or Spam) through UI.